isntlee/counterCarbon/README.md

 # **counterCarbon**

 This site was created to fill a niche as there is no carbon tracker centred on the Irish consumer available.
-The key ambition of the project was to make this site better than the broad choice of carbon trackers, which are frustratingly detailed, often requiring precise input (.e.g. rate of heating oil use).
+A key ambition of the project was to make this site better than the broad choice of carbon trackers, which are frustratingly detailed, often requiring precise input (.e.g. rate of heating oil use).
 The site is designed as an intuitive, user-friendly and encouraging introduction to a more carbon-conscious lifestyle.

 ## **UX**

-The site is designed for people mostly unfamiliar with emissions tracking, and with broader climate-change questions.
+The site is designed for people mostly unfamiliar with emissions tracking, and unfamiliar with broader climate-change questions.
 This site is designed as their introduction to the field.

-These users only access the site to learn about their CO2 emissions, and they are guided through several straight-forward questions that result in that user's total emissions, and what those emissions are in comparison to several national averages.
+These users would only access the site to learn about their CO2 emissions, and they are guided through several straight-forward questions that result in that user's total emissions, and what those emissions are in comparison to several national/supra-national averages.
 The emphasis is constantly on interaction and clarity; due to this focus the site is easier to navigate than its competitors such as (a) https://www.carbonfootprint.com/calculator.aspx (b) https://www.nature.org/en-us/get-involved/how-to-help/carbon-footprint-calculator/ (c) https://footprint.wwf.org.uk/#/

 #### Wireframes:

 The focus on clarity is made clear in the README wireframes, see.
 README folder.
 The initial wireframe sketch "counterCarbon(outline)" underscores the clean and well-spaced structure.
-This was chosen to make the presentation as unconfusing as possible.
+This was chosen to minimise confusion as much as possible.

 The same principles were maintained through the build, .e.g.
 README wireframe files "counterCarbon(desktop)" or "counterCarbon(mobile)".
 The questions are here outlined in a larger font and the emissions questions answered are immediately represented in an interactive bar-chart; both decisions taken to increase accessibility and broaden appeal.